mxn/eth_option/README.md

 # Option contracts as ERC20-compatible tokens

 ## Preface
 In the crypto-currency world the number of traded tokens and their trading volume increased dramatically since the last time.
 The volatility of the market and increased trading activity implies significant demand for the derivative instruments.
-There are several projects which are active in the creation of them, but there is still in my opinion not many production-ready solutions.
-Generally it was a motivation for the option implementation (along with the desire to "dive in" into Smart Contract world), as I tried to find in vain some instrument similar to "normal" call/put options.
+There are several projects which are active in the creation of them, but there are still not many production-ready solutions.
+Failure to find some instrument similar to "normal" call/put options was a motivation for me (along with the desire to "dive in" into Smart Contract world) to create one.

 As a result I implemented ERC20-compatible option contracts (which allows them, contrary to other implementations, relatively easily to be traded via numerous Ethereum based exchanges and protocols) based on Ethereum smart contracts.

-General information about option contracts one can read in Wikipedia [Option (finance)](https://en.wikipedia.org/wiki/Option_(finance)) article.
+General information about "normal", "off-chain" option contracts one can read in Wikipedia [Option (finance)](https://en.wikipedia.org/wiki/Option_(finance)) article.
 Below there are some specific things about implementation, based on Ethereum smart contracts.

 ## Contracts

 *Option Contract*.
-Gives its owner a right to get specified underlying (ERC20) tokens in exchange for basis ERC20 tokens during the period before expiration at the specified price (strike price).
-The transaction, which uses this right is called "exercise"
+Gives its owner the right to get the specified amount of  underlying (ERC20) tokens in exchange for basis ERC20 tokens during the period before expiration at the specified price (strike price).
+The transaction, which uses this right, is called "exercise"

 *Anti-Option Contract*.
 Gives a right to get "non-exercised" part of deposited underlying and “exercised” part of basis token after the expiration date, or, if combined with *Option Contract*, to get the corresponding token amount before the expiration date.